eccentricfae/Weather-Station/README.md

 CSS styles) needs to be embedded into that webpage (html file).
 That is because the html files need to be "transpiled" from human-readable text into C's strings, i.e. char arrays, put into a special .c source file and included into a project so that the web page's raw data can be put onto the uC storage.
-The "makefsdata.py" is the python script that transpiles the .html files from the html directory into the html_data.c file (the file is supposed to be ignored by .gitignore but was included for demonstration purposes).<br>
+The "makefsdata.py" (in src/helpers/) is the python script that transpiles the .html files from the html directory into the html_data.c file (the file is supposed to be ignored by .gitignore but was included for demonstration purposes).<br>